 ...tea tree oil is such a potent antiseptic that I would recommend using it on the vaginal area only as a last resort, and always in a diluted form.
 Try other, gentler herbal approaches first.
 Then, if you want to use this oil, discuss it with your doctor.
 And one final warning: Don’t ingest the oil.
 Like so many other essential plant oils, small amounts of tea tree oil, on the order of a few teaspoons, can be fatal.The Green Pharmacy (page 248)

 If you are experiencing an extremely severe yeast infection; or, your yeast infections keep coming back, you can certainly safely use essential tea tree oil for yeast infections.
 There is a lot of research proving the efficacy of this oil as an effective Candida killer.
-It might be a good idea to learn some of the evidence scientific studies have been able to divulge about this oil if your worried it just won’t work.
-Later, we will be discussing several studies that prove tea tree oil can effectively treat Candida yeast (if you didn’t already know, Candida is the genus of yeast that is responsible for yeast infections in humans; typically Candida albicans).
-It is well documented by many studies that this essential oil is lethal to this pest.
-So, you can be sure that using this essential oil is going to help you overcome this nagging problem!
+It might be a good idea to learn some of the evidence scientific studies have been able to divulge, if your worried it just won’t work.
+There is an entire article discussing several studies that prove tea tree oil can effectively treat Candida yeast (if you didn’t already know, Candida is the genus of fungi that is responsible for yeast infections in humans; typically Candida albicans).
+The article is located here: Tea Tree Oil for Yeast Infections

 Tea Tree Oil Bath

 Tea tree oil can feel invigorating in shampoos or also when using it in a sitz bath.
 A sitz bath is a shallow bath that is designed to allow water to come in contact with the area around the rectum and genitals.
 If you feel any discomfort from the tea tree oil in the sitz bath, discontinue the treatment immediately.